Wanda Toscanini Horowitz: Marriage to Vladimir Horowitz

-She was equally direct with her husband, whom she married in 1933.
-In the 1950s, when Horowitz was playing a Schubert sonata, she complained of the work's length, which persuaded the pianist to forgo a repeat.
-She pointedly declined to accompany her husband for much of his 1983 tour, when he refused to accept that medications were adversely affecting his playing.
+Horowitz met and married Wanda Toscanini in 1933 when her father invited Horowitz to be the soloist in Beethoven's Piano Concerto No. 5.
+Mrs. Horowitz took a central part in arranging her husband's activities, in fact in nearly all aspects of his life.

+In 1934 Wanda gave birth to their only child, daughter Sonia, who died in 1975.
+Wanda said that Sonia's death was the greatest agony a mother could bear.
+More than a decade after Sonia's death, she was observed bursting into tears at the mention of Sonia's name.

 Wanda and Horowitz separated in 1948.
 Byron Janis, one of Horowitz's students, has written that he and Wanda were involved in a brief affair during this period.
 Horowitz and Wanda reconciled in 1951.
 In the aftermath of Horowitz’s 1953 nervous breakdown, she remained by his side.
-While she took pride in being married to the legendary virtuoso, she also confided that it was, at times “a cross to bear.”
+While she took pride in being married to the legendary virtuoso, she also confided that it was, at times "a cross to bear".
 However, others have implied that Wanda's stern personality, in part, led to Horowitz's breakdown.
-Arthur Rubinstein stated that "Wanda was a very hard woman—hard as stone, and this was undoubtedly a factor that led to Volodya's collapse."
+Arthur Rubinstein stated that "Wanda was a very hard woman — hard as stone, and this was undoubtedly a factor that led to Volodya's collapse".

-Wanda frequently referred to their only child, daughter Sonia (1934–1975), stating that Sonia's death was the greatest agony a mother could bear.
-More than a decade after Sonia's death, she was observed bursting into tears at the mention of Sonia's name.

 Despite being raised Catholic, Wanda was opposed to the Catholic Church’s positions on many issues including birth control.
 Like her husband, Wanda held firmly liberal political views.
-She once referred to Ronald Reagan as “a second-rate actor and a second-rate President.”
+She once referred to Ronald Reagan as "a second-rate actor and a second-rate President".

-Following Horowitz's death in 1989, Wanda bought a 200-year-old farm house that she named "Pinci's Acres" (Pinci was Wanda's nickname for Horowitz) in Ashley Falls, Massachusetts, and stocked it with American antiques and Horowitz memorabilia.
+Horowitz left nearly all of his estate ($6 million to $8 million) to his wife.
+Wanda bought a 200-year-old farm house that she named "Pinci's Acres" (Pinci was Wanda's nickname for Horowitz) in Ashley Falls, Massachusetts, and stocked it with American antiques and Horowitz memorabilia.
 She then divided her time between this home and the New York City townhouse.
 An animal lover who volunteered for the ASPCA, she adopted several stray cats.

-As Horowitz's sole heir, Wanda was in charge of her late husband's musical legacy.
-In the 1990s, she approved the release of several previously unavailable recordings.
-She also rejected several recordings, most notably Balakirev's Islamey, which she said was "flashy" repertoire that did a disservice to her husband's memory.
-Copies of the recording eventually surfaced on the Internet, leading to requests for its release.
-In 2009, the recording was issued.

-Wanda was buried alongside her husband in the Toscanini family tomb at Cimitero Monumentale in Milan.
-In May, 2004, vandals broke into the crypt and opened her coffin, possibly searching for jewelry.
+Wanda was entombed alongside her husband in the Toscanini family crypt at Cimitero Monumentale in Milan.
+In May, 2004, vandals broke into the tomb and opened her coffin, possibly searching for jewelry.

+About her marriage, Wanda said: "To be the daughter of Toscanini, I didn't have any merit because I could have been born to anybody.
+But to be the wife of Horowitz, in that I take a little bit of pride".

 Wanda Toscanini Horowitz appeared in several filmed documentaries about her husband, most notably The Last Romantic, in which she responded to her husband's artistry and reflected on her life in the world of music as daughter and wife of two incomparable musicians.
-A friend of Woody Allen, she had a small speaking part in his film Crimes and Misdemeanors.
+A friend of Woody Allen, she had a small speaking part in his film Crimes and Misdemeanors (1989).